-What happened in Trump's White House on the day he said there was 'no chaos'
+Here's what happened in Trump's White House the day he said there was 'no chaos'

 Daniels, whose real name is Stephanie Clifford, has claimed to have had an affair with Trump several years prior to his presidency.
 However, the lawsuit claims that when he was running for office and multiple women were coming forward to share stories of their own alleged encounters with the then-Republican presidential candidate, Cohen intervened in an attempt to keep Clifford from coming forward as well.

 The lawsuit says Cohen has continued his attempts at silencing Clifford -- including as recently as February 27, 2018.
-Cohen has said Trump "vehemently denies" any encounter between he and Clifford.
+Cohen has said Trump "vehemently denies" any encounter between him and Clifford.

 Suing California over immigration

-Late Tuesday evening, the Trump administration filed a federal lawsuit against the state and its top officials to stop a cluster of so-called "sanctuary state" bills.
+In another example of the Trump administration's never-ending battles both internal and external, it filed a federal lawsuit against California and its top officials Tuesday night to stop a cluster of so-called "sanctuary state" bills.

 The lawsuit is the latest broadside from the Trump administration against so-called "sanctuary cities" -- a broad term referring to localities that abide by some measure of non-cooperation with federal law enforcement -- and amid an already heightened level of tension with California.